The movement towards the paperless office continues, with countless digital formats, designs, and filing options.

-- We've also highlighted the best free word processor of 2018
+- We've also highlighted the best free word processors

 Google’s collaborative word processor is still going strong